Russell-Waterhouse/blog/content/post/pivot-fast.md

 You may in fact commit to never changing that version of your product, and instead doing a new realease with any changes.

+While costly, it allows you to not break backwards compatability while still growing and adapting and pivoting.

 ## Conclusion

 Unless you're working on very stable software, try to pivot faster, just this week.
 You may be surprised at how much you like it and how good for your workflow it is.
-It will mean abandoning approaches faster, and it may feel like you're wasting time trying more things, but you're not going to be a slave to that sunk cost fallacy, right?
+It will mean abandoning approaches faster, and it may feel like you're wasting time trying more things, but you're far too clever to be caught in a sunk cost fallacy like those feelings, right?